Why turning off SMB1

 Stop using SMB1.
 For your children.
 For your children’s children.
 Please.
 We are begging you.

 And if that is not enough: SMB1 is being removed (fully or partially, depending on SKU) by default in the RS3 release of Windows and Windows Server.
 This is coming, folks.

-Which version of the SMB protocol are you using?
+What version of SMB you are using

 In Windows 8 or Windows Server 2012, there is a new PowerShell cmdlet that can easily tell you what version of SMB the client has negotiated with the file server: